Rare Beauty Blush Review: Overhyped or Worth It?

 Rare Beauty is Selena Gomez’s cosmetics brand, and Rare Beauty Blush is one of the brand’s most popular products.
 Rare Beauty claims this product “blends and builds beautifully for a soft, healthy flush.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Rare Beauty Blush based on medical studies to give our take on whether the product is likely to improve skin appearance or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Rare Beauty Blush based to give our take on whether or not it's likely to improve skin appearance, and whether or not it's healthy.

 Ingredient Analysis